When Recommending a Boston Law Firm in Connection with Serious Burn Injuries, Lawyers Turn to Parker Scheer

 - Hot Liquids.
 This area includes burns from a variety of hot liquids such as coffee and boiling water.
 Liquid burns are often very painful and can occur in restaurants and kitchens.
 In most cases they do not cause as severe of injuries as the other types.

 Those plagued with the most severe burn injuries often face life-threatening infections and are required to undergo a variety of skin grafts using their own bodies (autografts) as well as using the skin of cadavers (allografts).
 Shock caused by fluid and electrolyte imbalance and resulting secondary infection are perhaps the most common cause of post-accident burn-related fatalities.

-Parker Scheer attorneys have successfully represented clients in a wide variety of serious personal injury cases involving severe burns and the often complicated recovery periods following the initial injury.
-A Parker Scheer lawyer can help you recover compensation you may be entitled to, including damages for your pain and suffering, related medical expenses and lost wages.
+Parker Scheer personal injury attorneys have successfully represented clients in a wide variety of serious personal injury cases involving severe burns and the often complicated recovery periods following the initial injury.
+A Parker Scheer personal injury lawyer can help you recover compensation you may be entitled to, including damages for your pain and suffering, related medical expenses and lost wages.